-And if like me, you are an African expatriate and live in the west, then you know what it`s like, travelling on a green passport.
+And if like me, you are an African expatriate who lives in the west, then you know what it is like, travelling with a green passport.

 As a UK resident, my first experience travelling outside of the UK with my green Cameroonian passport was at the French immigration.
 I am an avid follower of Mrs Chimamanda Adiche and so I had watched her interview with “The Nuit des idées 2018 – Quai d’Orsay” where she described the arrogance and condescendingness (if that’s a thing) of French immigration officers.
 On that occasion, Mrs Chimamanda who is a bearer of both a green Nigerian passport and an American one had chosen to travel with the former.

 And so on my first trip to France, I had braced myself to the frowns and puzzled faces of the French immigration officers encountering an African girl on a green passport, coming to France for a weekend with friends, accommodation all booked at a hotel.
 Not until I displayed my British residence permit that his demeanour visibly relaxed.

 This, however, did not prepare me for the overtly racist treatment I was later to experience in Switzerland while I was transiting to Israel for a brief holiday.
 The immigration officers singled me out, checked me for drugs, arms, you name it, all the while apologising and informing me that this was the standard operating procedure.
 Never mind that of hundreds of passengers, he’d singled out the only black female.
 And so I found myself waiting in a separate bay with a couple of bearded Muslim-looking Asian men, who like me, had been informed of the famous SOP.
 And never mind that all these checks did not stop my passport from being flagged as red prior to boarding.